John-Abbott-College/6P3-Notes/wk8/intro-azure-iot.md

 ### Azure CLI & Cloud Shell

 Azure CLI is a terminal tool to manage Azure services.
-It's offered as a Bash and PowerShell shells.
+It's offered as Bash and PowerShell shells.

-Azure CLI can be installed in your local machine or run from the browse.
+Azure CLI can be installed in your local machine or run from the browser.
 It is not recommended to use it on a Raspberry Pi (although theoretically possible).

 > To use in your local machine, see [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).